SAP-archive/teched2021-DAT262/exercises/ex7/README.md

 ## Create Space-Time Cube<a name="subex1"></a>

-First, we will store the data from spatio-temporal clustering into a table "ST_CUBE".
+First, we will store the data from spatio-temporal clustering into a table `ST_CUBE`.

 ````SQL
 CREATE COLUMN TABLE "AIS_DEMO"."ST_CUBE" AS (